Initiation of Coverage · Wolftank Group AG · WOLF · Vienna Stock Exchange (direct market plus); Munich m:access

 The balance-sheet wall

-Net debt fell to €18.9m from €24.1m, and the company presents this as a strengthened balance sheet.
-The composition is less comfortable than the headline:
+The share register aside, the more immediate pressure sits on the balance sheet.
+Net debt fell to €18.9m from €24.1m, presented as a strengthened balance sheet — but the composition is less comfortable than the headline.

 • Bank debt rose to €35.4m from €27.0m, and its maturity profile inverted: €27.7m is now due within one year, versus €13.4m a year earlier.
 Cash of €15.3m covers a little over half of that.